 The Chief Technology and Operations Officer, acting under the authority of the Superintendent, will serve as the coordinator to oversee all district technologies and will work with district, regional, and state organizations, as necessary.
-The Chief of Strategic Planning and Technology Officer will also establish a process for setting up individual and class accounts, provide training, establish cyber-security and privacy protection processes, establish the necessary content filtering process, and determine network and information system administrators.
+The Chief Technology and Operations Officer will also establish a process for setting up individual and class accounts, provide training, establish cyber-security and privacy protection processes, establish the necessary content filtering process, and determine network and information system administrators.
+(Board Policy IJNDB-R)